The premise of positive psychology

 and fulfillment.
 Can a similar premise be proposed with respect to physical well-being, namely that the absence of symptoms and illness is not

-the same thing as health and vigor?
+the same thing as health

 Of course it can, and it was proposed decades ago.
 In the 1946 charter of the World Health Organization can be found this definition of health:

 "Health is a state of complete physical, mental, and social well-being and not merely the absence of disease or infirmity."

 However, this definition is largely a slogan.
 Virtually all of so-called health care is really illness care, and even the occasional forays made byprofessionals into disease prevention and health promotion focus on the reduction of risk factors for illness and very rarely on the encouragement of good health in its own right.

 A new initiative is now underway to take seriously the idea of positive health.
 Supported by the Robert Wood Johnson Foundation, this initiative has gathered together an interdisciplinary team from cardiology, psychiatry, psychology, epidemiology, exercise science, and public health to examine what it means to be healthy above-and-beyond the absence of symptoms and diseases.
 I am a member of this team, and part of our work has been to undertake research showing that attention to the positive matters for physical well-being, just as it does for psychological well-being, even when risk factors for morbidity and mortality are taken into account.

 We have defined positive health as the scientific study of health assets: factors that produce longer life, lower morbidity, lower health care expenditure, better prognosis when illness does strike, and/or higher quality of physical health ... over and above the usual suspect risk factors like hypertension, obesity, and a sedentary lifestyle.
 The field of positive health overlaps with other fields like disease prevention, health promotion, and wellness but has its own signature provided by its explicit focus on health assets.